User journey orchestration

 The user receives a quote.
 Up to this point, the user is anonymous.
 You do not know who this user is.
 The system doesn’t know either.
 The user is an anonymous person browsing the web page and making some calculations

-When this user receives the quote, they may think that it is a good quote, and they want to save it so they can revisit and review the quote again to make a decision later on.
+When this user receives the quote, they might think that it is a good quote, and want to save it so they can revisit and review the quote again to make a decision later on.
 The user becomes a prospect, a potential user who can buy car insurance.
 The insurance company would not want to overwhelm the user by collecting a long list of data.
 If, at that point in time, they ask for the email, name, last name, and password, that would be too much.
-We can potentially have a very lightweight journey that captures the minimum information required to create an account for this prospect so that this prospect can return and read that quote multiple times before buying the insurance policy.
-From an anonymous person, we now have a prospect.
+You can have a very lightweight journey that captures the minimum information required to create an account for this prospect, so that this prospect can return and read that quote multiple times before buying the insurance policy.
+From an anonymous person, you now have a prospect.

 -

-Let's say Jane, in our example, likes the quote and returns after a week, and now she wants to buy the car insurance.
+The example customer, Jane, likes the quote and returns after a week, and now she wants to buy the car insurance.
 She now becomes a customer.
-As the company, you may need more information on Jane in order to prepare a car insurance contract for Jane.
-That would be a step-up registration, which means she now goes through a user journey to provide only the missing data elements or missing data attributes required for the company to prepare the car insurance in her name.
+As the company, you might need more information about Jane to prepare a car insurance contract for Jane.
+That is a step-up registration, which means she now goes through a user journey to provide only the missing data elements or missing data attributes required for the company to prepare the car insurance in her name.

 -

-Jane has purchased the car insurance and has already been a customer for six months (for example).
+Jane has purchased the car insurance and has been a customer for six months.
 Now she starts looking at life insurance options.
 Having purchased her car insurance from InsurGroup, she is interested in the quotes they provide for life insurance.
 Jane browses the life insurance portal, makes some calculations, and gets a quote.
 At this point InsurGroup does not ask Jane to create a new account.
-It can reuse Jane's existing account also for this sale.
+It can reuse Jane's existing account for this transaction.
 This is where up-sell takes place.

 -